 5. Nelson Mandela

 Predating the Black Panther as the first Black character in a lead title, Waku, a skilled hand-to-hand combatant, was a prince of the Bantu nation, located in the hidden depths of South Africa.
-The storyline is very similar to that of Black Panther and involves a prince taking over the reigns of his father’s village/kingdom.
+The storyline is very similar to that of Black Panther and involves a prince taking over the reins of his father’s village/kingdom.

 Known as a foe to Black Widow, N’Kama is “the greatest of the Zulu warriors” and uses his great skills in tracking and stalking to hunt human preys for a fee.
 He is contracted by the Indestructible Man to hunt down Black Widow in a plan to destroy S.H.I.E.L.D.